xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 When there is an error, the system uses the `kind` field to specify what kind of error has occurred.
 There may also be a `details` field which can be used to understand the error better.
 Be aware that the exact way details are encoded is not fixed and can change.
 Feel free to contact us if you need support.

 In this case, we have `NotEnoughInteractions`.
-This means that the system needs to receive more interactions from the user to learn their interests and cannot provide personalised documents at this time.
+This means that the system needs to receive more interactions from the user to learn their interests and cannot provide recommendations at this time.

 We can add an [interaction](https://docs.xayn.com/front_office.html#tag/interaction) between our user `u1234` and the document `xayn_cd5604c`: